India the Land of Spices

 - Mint products accounted for a large volume of spice exports in 2012-13 with a share of 29.7 per cent

 - Mint product exports grew from US$ 235.4 million in 2008-09 to US$ 415.3 million in 2012-13

 - Spice oils and oleoresins exports grew from US$ 156.9 million in 2008-09 to US$ 241.1 million in 2012-13

 Spices Board of India

 The Spices Board of India works towards the development and worldwide promotion of Indian spices.
-It provides quality control and certification, registers exporters, documents trade information and provides inputs to the Central government on policy matters.
-It participates in major international fairs and food exhibitions to promote India spices, apart from organizing various domestic events.
+It provides quality control and certification, registers exporters, documents trade information and provides inputs to the Central Government on policy matters.
+It participates in major international fairs and food exhibitions to promote Indian spices, apart from organising various domestic events.

 N.H.
 By-Pass, Palarivattom P.O.